 It’s sometimes just easier not to know.

 We don’t watch commercials.
-We don’t have a TV.
+We didn’t have a TV for years and now we seldom watch live shows.
 We use Netflix and Amazon for streaming.
 That eliminates a lot of temptation through marketing and advertisements.

 We don’t subscribe to emails or magazines or catalogs that shove ads and deals in our faces.

-This solves so much of the entitlement issue.
+This solves so much of the entitlement issue in all of us.

 Thou shalt not covet.